kenken-neko/elixir-matrix-operation/README.md

 # MatrixOperation
 *MatrixOperation* is a linear algebra library in Elixir language.
-For example, this library can be used to solve eigenvalue equations.
+For example, this library can be used to solve eigenvalue equations and singular value decompositions.
+There are several other functions that can be used to solve some of these problems.
 You can refer to the online documentation at https://hexdocs.pm/matrix_operation/MatrixOperation.html#content and mathematical description at 'docs/latex_out/numerical_formula.pdf' in this package.
+Moreover, several patterns of functions are implemented as algorithms for solving each problem.
+The functions are methods that QR decomposition techniques to solve eigenvalue equations of arbitrary dimensions, or algebraic techniques that are limited in the number of dimensions but provide exact solutions.
+There is also function of the Jacobi method, which is a method for solving eigenvalue equations of real symmetric matrices.

 ## Notice
 Matrix indices of a row and column is an integer starting from 1 (not from 0).